 A control deficiency in an entity's internal control over compliance exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect noncompliance with a type of compliance requirement of a federal program on a timely basis.
-We consider the deficiencies in internal control over compliance described in the accompanying schedule of findings and questioned costs as items 07-02 and 07-03 to be deficiencies.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to administer a federal program such that there is more than a remote likelihood that noncompliance with a type of compliance requirement of a federal program that is more than inconsequential will not be prevented or detected by the entity's internal control.
-We consider the deficiency in internal control over compliance described in the accompanying schedule of findings and questioned costs as item 07-01 to be a significant deficiency.

 A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that material noncompliance with a type of compliance requirement of a federal program will not be prevented or detected by the entity's internal control.
-We did not consider any of the deficiencies described in the accompanying schedule of findings and questioned costs to be material weaknesses.

 Our consideration of internal control over compliance was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in the entity's internal control that might be significant deficiencies or material weaknesses as defined above.
+We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses, as defined above.

-We noted certain matters that we reported to management of Clark State Community College in a separate letter dated October 15, 2007.
+We noted certain matters that we reported to management of Clark State Community College in a separate letter dated October 14, 2008